Assault and Battery & Domestic Violence

 Whether you’re a victim of Domestic Violence, being wrongfully accused, the Michigan domestic violence lawyers at Kelly & Kelly are here to help ensure the Court hears both sides of the story and that legal rights are upheld for our clients.

-Domestic Violence v.s General Assault & Battery
+Domestic Violence v.s Assault and Battery

 “dating relationship means frequent, intimate associations primarily characterized by the expectation of affectional involvement.
 This term does not include a casual relationship or an ordinary fraternization between 2 individuals in a business or social context.”
 (Michigan Legislature, 2017)